github/docs/content/education/explore-the-benefits-of-teaching-and-learning-with-github-education/use-github-at-your-educational-institution/about-github-campus-program.md

 - You must offer {% data variables.product.prodname_dotcom %} to all of your technical and academic departments and your school’s logo will be shared on the GitHub Education website as a {% data variables.product.prodname_campus_program %} Partner.

 - New organizations in your enterprise are automatically added to your enterprise account.
 To add organizations that existed before your school joined the {% data variables.product.prodname_campus_program %}, please contact {% data variables.contact.contact_support %}.
 For more information about administrating your enterprise, see the [enterprise administrators documentation](/admin).
-New organizations in your enterprise are automatically added to your enterprise account.
-To add organizations that existed before your school joined the {% data variables.product.prodname_campus_program %}, please contact GitHub Education Support.

 To read more about {% data variables.product.prodname_dotcom %}'s privacy practices, see "[AUTOTITLE](/site-policy/privacy-policies/github-privacy-statement)."